Aaron-Bopp/TIM/40_Evergreens/Anxiety stems from a lack of confidence for the future.md

 With this is mind it is easy to see why:: [[A secure identity is the best defense against social anxiety]].
 If you have a secure [[identity]] it means you understand who you are and how you want people to view you.
-Even if you don't have confidence in your ability to handle bad [[human interaction|social interaction]], you at least know that it isn't going to be detrimental to your [[self-image]].
+Even if you don't have confidence in your ability to handle bad [[human behavior|social interaction]], you at least know that it isn't going to be detrimental to your [[self-image]].

 ### <hr class="footnote"/>